MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 #### Regional stamp subnetting

 The application team is responsible for allocating subnets in the regional virtual network.
-The subnets and the resources in them are considered as ephemeral.
+The subnets and the resources in them are ephemeral.

 After traffic reaches the virtual network, communication with PaaS services within the network, is locked down by using private endpoints, just like the [**baseline architecture with network controls**](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture#private-endpoints-for-paas-services).
 These endpoints are placed in a dedicated subnet, outside the AKS node pool subnet.
 The address space is large enough to accommodate all private endpoints necessary for the stamp.
 Private IP addresses to the private endpoints are assigned from that subnet.
 Network Security Groups (NSGs) are placed on each subnet to inspect communication within the virtual network.
 NSGs use ServiceTags for the supported services.
 The platform team also enforces NSG by Azure Network Manager Policies.